LeesEngineer/CSAPP/MachineLevelProgramming.md

 <p>Why store %rdx in %rbx : We need to know the value of dest after mult2 return. however, %rdx is likely to be corrupted during mult2's call.
 Therefore, it must be saved beforehand.</p>

-<p>And according to System V x86-64 ABI, registers are divided into two categories :</p>
+<p>And according to System V x86-64 ABI , registers are divided into two categories :</p>

 - Caller-saved